martinkaptein/my-site/docs/index.md

 title: Home - Martin Kaptein
-description: My name is Martin Kaptein and I am from the Netherlands.
-I am a musician and pianist.
-Furthermore, I am a technology enthusiast and a software programmer.
+description: This is the website of Martin Kaptein.
+Martin Kaptein is a musician, pianist, technology enthusiast and philosopher.

-# Welcome to my Website!
+# Welcome to the website Martin Kaptein!

-## My name is Martin Kaptein and I am from the Netherlands
+## Introduction

 ![Portrait style picture of Martin Kaptein](images/martinkaptein_portrait.jpg)

-*Martin Kaptein (me)*
+*Martin Kaptein*

+> Martin Kaptein is a musician, tech enthusiast and philosopher

-## What I do
+## Work

-I am a very passionate musician and pianist.
-Currently, I am studying classical music in the Netherlands and regularly give concerts on demand and play in ensembles.
+Martin Kaptein is a very passionate musician and pianist.
+Currently, Martin is studying classical music in the Netherlands and regularly gives concerts on demand and plays in ensembles.

-I have a deep interest in different kinds of music and I don't exclude the possibility of composing music at some point in the future.
+Martin has a deep interest in different kinds of music and doesn't exclude the possibility of composing music at some point in the future.

-[Contact me](contact.md) for information about my current repertoire and other requests.
-Also, feel free to take a look at [my YouTube channel](https://www.youtube.com/channel/UCosUIzMUriRTgg60vh3EwCQ) to hear me playing.
+[Contact Martin](contact.md) for information about his current repertoire and other requests.
+Also, feel free to take a look at [the YouTube channel](https://www.youtube.com/channel/UCosUIzMUriRTgg60vh3EwCQ) to hear Martin playing.

-Furthermore, I am a technology enthusiast and a software programmer.
-I build stuff in my free time, some of which you can find on [my Github profile](https://github.com/martinkaptein/).
-I also create websites and want to build an AI.
+Furthermore, Martin is a technology enthusiast and a software programmer.
+Martin builds stuff in his free time, some of which can be found on [his Github profile](https://github.com/martinkaptein/).

-In my free time, I write articles on a variety of different topics, which you can find on this site.
+In his free time, Martin writes articles on a variety of different topics, which you can find on this site.

 ***

-## My Resume
+## Resume

 ### Highschool

-In 2015, I finished the general qualification for university entrance (=Abitur) in Germany (Gymnasium).
-Thus, I have an advanced school-leaving certificate with splendid marks.
+In 2015, Martin Kaptein finished the general qualification for university entrance (=Abitur) in Germany (Gymnasium).
+Thus, he has an advanced school-leaving certificate with splendid marks.

 ### Bachelor

-Currently, for my bachelor studies, I am studying classical music for the subject of classical piano at the ArtEz conservatory in Zwolle, the Netherlands.
+Currently, for the bachelor studies, Martin Kaptein is studying classical music for the subject of classical piano at the ArtEz conservatory in Zwolle, the Netherlands.

 ### Natural Languages

-I speak English, Dutch, German and Russian fluently.
-Furthermore, I am quite familiar with French (and have a DELF certificate).
+Martin Kaptein speaks English, Dutch, German and Russian fluently.
+Furthermore, he is quite familiar with French (and has a DELF certificate).

 ### Music experience

-I have a lot of experience in playing solo concerts, with wide varieties of repertoire.
-Also, I enjoy playing in ensembles very much.
-Furthermore, I participate frequently in competitions, masterclasses and festivals in different countries, for example:
+Martin Kaptein has a lot of experience in playing solo concerts, with wide varieties of repertoire.
+Also, Martin enjoys playing in ensembles very much.
+Furthermore, Martin participates frequently in competitions, masterclasses and festivals in different countries, for example:

 - 2013 International Music Festival of the Isle of Rhodes, Greece (1st price)
 - 2014 Martin Kaptein was finalist (prix promotion) in Flame Piano Competition in Paris, France